Categories

 In my (probably not so humble) opinion Revver is one model that will sustain.
 The other would be direct payment between viewers and content owners in an RSS-driven (Podcast/Video Podcast like) feed.
 But that model doesn’t exist until klickTab.com launches.

-3 responses to “Why Revver Gets it”
+3 replies on “Why Revver Gets it”

 You said: “If RSS/embedded players become successful, as they inevitably will …”.
 I would question why they haven’t already (I think I know why).
 Consumers aren’t looking for content, they are looking for experience.
 Content is simply part of the experience.
 YouTube got its start much later than RSS (I think) and is immensely more popular than any RSS feed because it offered up a better experience- social tagging, top 100 lists, etc.; the kinds of interaction and experience branding that are difficult with RSS but keep users coming back for more.
 Incidentally, I would argue that YouTube, and even CreativeCow is not a content-creator, but an experience creator that aggregrates content into a unique “brand-able” form.